iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: -a <address>:<port>, --address=<address>:<port>

-    Specifies the address and port on which the :term:`server` will listen.
+    Specifies the address and port on which the server will listen.

     Argument
-        A string representing one address the :term:`server` listens on and a port.
+        A string representing one address the server listens on and a port.
 The address string can be a host name or an IP address.

     Default value
         127.0.0.1:2836, the IPv4 localhost and the port 2836